Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Results and discussion

 \subsection{RQ2: Does a moral-presence gate help over a direct 19-way value detector under matched compute?}

 We next compare a direct multi-label value detector with a hierarchical pipeline that first predicts \texttt{presence} and only runs the value classifier on sentences predicted as moral.
+In all cases, the value classifier is trained in exactly the same way as in the direct setting; the only difference is that, at test time, its 19-dimensional output is multiplied by a binary mask derived from the independently trained presence gate.
 Both setups use DeBERTa-base; the gate and the value classifier are trained as in Section~\ref{sec:experimental-setup}.
 We focus on the best-performing variants in Table~\ref{tab:direct-vs-hier}; full results for all hierarchical configurations appear in Section~S4 in the Supplementary Material.

 As a direct baseline we use the text-only DeBERTa model with a tuned global threshold $t^\star = 0.30$ applied to all 19 labels, which obtains $F_1 = 0.311$ on the test set.
 Adding LIWC-22 features and tuning the threshold improves this to $F_1 = 0.320$ ($t^\star = 0.25$), making it our best \emph{single} direct Transformer.
 For the hierarchical setting we select the best-performing presence-gated configuration on validation: a value classifier enriched with the Moral Judgment Discovery (MJD) lexicon, gated by a strong presence model that uses the previous two sentences plus LIWC-22 features at $t_{\text{gate}} = 0.10$.
 This pipeline reaches $F_1 = 0.313$ on test with a tuned value threshold $t^\star = 0.40$.